HOW TO SALVAGE YOUR SEX LIFE FROM ENDOMETRIOSIS

 I'VE HEARD OF THAT!
 BUT WHAT EXACTLY IS ENDOMETRIOSIS?

 Endometriosis is a condition in which the inside lining of the uterus (aka endometrium) grows outside of the uterus and attaches onto other organs like the ovaries, bladder, and bowels.
 This external lining can’t be shed with a period so it creates lesions or nodules, causing chronic pelvic pain, among other super fun symptoms.
-Endometriosis lesions could be superficial or deep (more than 5mm from abdomen lining).
+Endometriosis lesions could be superficial or deep.
 It’s important to ask your doctor where your lesions are located and at what level to understand the effects.

 WHY DOES ENDOMETRIOSIS MAKE SEX SO DIFFICULT?